Jury theorem: Weighted majority rule

 When the competence levels of the voters are known, the simple majority rule may not be the best decision rule.
 There are various works on identifying the optimal decision rule - the rule maximizing the group correctness probability.
-Nitzan and Paroush show that, under Unconditional Independence, the optimal decision rule is a weighted majority rule, where the weight of each voter with correctness probability pi is log(pi/(1-pi)), and an alternative is selected iff the sum of weights of its supporters is above some threshold.
+Nitzan and Paroush show that, under Unconditional Independence, the optimal decision rule is a weighted majority rule, where the weight of each voter with correctness probability pi is log(pi/(1-pi)), and an alternative is selected if the sum of weights of its supporters is above some threshold.
 Grofman and Shapley analyze the effect of interdependencies between voters on the optimal decision rule.
 Ben-Yashar and Nitzan prove a more general result.

 Dietrich generalizes this result to a setting that does not require prior probabilities of the 'correctness' of the two alternative.
 The only required assumption is Epistemic Monotonicity, which says that, if under certain profile alternative x is selected, and the profile changes such that x becomes more probable, then x is still selected.
 Dietrich shows that Epistemic Monotonicity implies that the optimal decision rule is weighted majority with a threshold.
 In the same paper, he generalizes the optimal decision rule to a setting that does not require the input to be a vote for one of the alternatives.
 It can be, for example, a subjective degree of belief.
 Moreover, competence parameters do not need to be known.
 For example, if the inputs are subjective beliefs x1,...,xn, then the optimal decision rule sums log(xi/(1-xi)) and checks whether the sum is above some threshold.
 Epistemic Monotonicity is not sufficient for computing the threshold itself; the threshold can be computed by assuming expected-utility maximization and prior probabilities.

 A general problem with the weighted majority rules is that they require to know the competence levels of the different voters, which is usually hard to compute in an objective way.
 Baharad, Goldberger, Koppel and Nitzan present an algorithm that solves this problem using statistical machine learning.
 It requires as input only a list of past votes; it does not need to know whether these votes were correct or not.
 If the list is sufficiently large, then its probability of correctness converges to 1 even if the individual voters' competence levels are close to 1/2.